Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 ---

-### Intro
+### Continuing the journey

-This is the second post in a series of "dev-log" posts of my personal journey and learning process of creating [Velocity Lapse](https://velocitylapse.com), a powerful time lapse app for Android.
+In the previous post, I shared how I had begun creating [Velocity Lapse](https://velocitylapse.com), a time lapse app for Android.

+This is the second post in a series of "dev-log" posts of my personal journey and learning process.
 Be sure to read [Part 1](/posts/journey-behind-velocity-lapse-part-1/), where I shared the my experience up to the first internal testing release.

 ### More technical setbacks

-If I've made it seem like the journey was easy with only a few snags (like the encoder issue) in the previous post, then let me reassure you that it wasn't easy in this post.
+If I've made it seem like development was easy with only a few snags in the previous post, then let me reassure you that it wasn't easy in this post.

 #### Why I am sharing technical issues